 Class options include science, cooking, dance, and yoga.

 We are delighted to offer a two week June School program at the Central Synagogue May Family Nursery School!
 June School is intended for children who are students in the nursery school during the school year and takes place Monday through Friday for the two weeks immediately following the end of school.
-For the 2015/2016 school year, the dates for June School will be June 13, 2016 to June 24, 2016.
-Children may be registered for one or both weeks.
 During June School, children enjoy many engaging and fun activities including sand and water play, sprinklers, art, yoga, block building, movement, music, science, Shabbat, and more.
 June School is staffed by our own Central Synagogue Nursery School teachers, as well as our specialists.

 We have a very active Parents Association (PA), comprised of a number of parent volunteers who give generously of their time and work tirelessly on behalf of our school.
 Led by two co-chairs each year and assisted by Class Parents and a number of committee chairs, the PA plans and sponsors our annual Book Fair and annual Nursery School benefit, as well as collaborates with the NS staff on the publication of a school newsletter; assists in the admissions process as welcome ambassadors; creates, markets, and sells Central Synagogue CentralWear, special children’s clothing designed with our name and logo to promote school spirit; and partners with the Nursery School to sponsor a series of talks for parents, the CentralChat series, just to name a few of their many initiatives throughout the year.
 Becoming involved in the PA is a great way, not only to form friendships within the nursery school community, but also to spend time in the school and get to know the school better – maybe even to get a glimpse of your children during their school day.